Desi pub

 A Desi pub is a British pub owned or managed by a landlord of Indian origin.
 They generally serve Punjabi food while maintaining traditional British pub elements, such as ale and pub games.
 The term "Desi" comes from Hindustani, and is derived from the Sanskrit word for "land" or "country".
-Desi pubs originated during the 1960s following widespread migration from the Indian subcontinent to the UK.
+Desi pubs originated during the 1960s following migration from the Indian subcontinent to the UK.
 They have been cited as a successful example of cultural integration between Asian and British communities.